Bhavana Reddy: Dance

 Bhavana has spent over two decades devoted to Kuchipudi learning both dance and theory.
-She began performing with her family on global tours at the tender age of five.
+She began performing with her family on global tours at the age of five.
 The first record of a major performance by Bhavana was at the ICCR Auditorium, Azad Bhawan New Delhi for which she was also recognized as a rising star in HT city newspaper.
 Other records show her as the youngest performer in the history of the Bhaskar Rao Sangeet Sammelan, Chandigarh where at age seven she shared the stage with her parents and as a solo performer in their family productions.

 Bhavana took lead roles in productions since she was a young child.
 When she was age six she played Krishna (executing Makhan Chori, Kalinga Nartana solo, Cheer Haran and Raas Leela) in productions like Krishna Leela Tarangini.
 At age seven, Bhavana played Prahlada in Prahlada Charitram.
 In 2016, Bhavana played the role of Shandilya in Bhagvadajjukyam.
 In 2011, Bhavana played the lead role of Satyabhama in Bhamakalapam, an iconic and traditional Kuchipudi piece.
 Bhavana has several other solo performances to her credit as well as productions conducted with the Reddy family.

 Professionally, Bhavana toured Europe, USA, Canada, South East Asia, Middle East and India - several times before she turned 16, including performing for dignitaries and performing at several prestigious venues around the world.
 She received a certificate in Natya Sastra Karana studies under Guru Padma Subrahmanyam.

 Bhavana founded the international branch of the Natya Tarangini Kuchipudi Dance Institute in April 2020.
 The school celebrated its first anniversary 16 April 2021.
 Additionally, as Director of the Delhi branch of Natya Tarangini, she is actively involved with organizing events and teaching.
 She is the principal soloist and the assistant choreographer to Dr. Raja Radha Reddy and also stars in and runs her own solo dance company.